chopdgd/somatic_variant_classification/README.md

-# Identification of True Somatic Variant Using Machine Learning
+# Identification of True Somatic Variants Using Machine Learning

 ## Usage